 - Graphic design knowledge is an advantage (Photoshop, Illustrator, and InDesign).

-- Take care of social media contests, publish and share content.
+- Take care of social media contests, and publish and share content.

 - Grow social media accounts.